junukwon7/ldlab-test/README.md

-# ldlab-test
+# Logic Design Assembly Test Code

-Sample Instruction Test Code
+This repository provides a series of sample instruction codes which can used for evaluate the actuall microprocessor implementation.